Trystan-Schmits/Group/README.md

 - Here we can modify things like the title and description.

-- The type value will tell us which column this is going to appear under, supported values: `plans`, `hacks`, `tangibles`.
+- The type value will tells us which column this is going to appear under, supported values: `plans`, `hacks`, `tangibles`.

-- The courses tells us which menu item it will be under, in this case the `compsci` menu, and the `week` it will appear under on that menu.
+- The courses tells us which menu item it will be under, in this case the `compsci` menu, and the `week` tells it what row it will appear under on that menu.

 - In our examples,  hacks(ToDo) our IPYNB files and are in  under `_notebooks` folder while all of the examples in our example for plans and tangibles our in the `_posts` folder.